 The EAD allows you to work for any (or multiple) U.S. employers without requiring the employer to file an H-1B petition (or other work visa petition) on your behalf.
 Remember, once you have a new employment offer, you might qualify for "porting" under AC21 (refer to the AC21 explanation above).

-Any time a foreign worker loses a job, his or her immigration status in the U.S. could be in jeopardy.
+Any time a foreign worker loses a job, their immigration status in the U.S. could be in jeopardy.
 It is HIGHLY recommended that the foreign worker consult an experienced immigration attorney to avoid serious immigration penalties.